DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxToolbar/1 Configuration/renderAs.md

 ---
 ---
 ##### shortDescription
-Informs the widget about its location in a view HTML markup.
+Informs the UI component about its location in a view HTML markup.

 ---
-When configuring the **Toolbar** widget, use the **renderAs** option to specify the location of this widget in a view HTML template.
-Depending on the value that you set for this option, the widget's appearance will be adjusted accordingly.
+When configuring the **Toolbar**, use the **renderAs** option to specify the location of this UI component in a view HTML template.
+Depending on the value that you set for this option, the UI component's appearance will be adjusted accordingly.
 For instance, when a toolbar is located at the top of a view on an iOS device, it must be separated by a border from the bottom view content.

 #include common-ref-enum with {
     enum: "`ToolbarRenderMode`",